Alonewolf-123/DOMO-Core/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build Domocoind(headless client) for OS X.
+This guide will show you how to build domod (headless client) for OSX.

 Notes
 -----